mtijas/potato-timer/README.md

 - `long break` is blue
 - Any other type of timer will be yellow.

-Yes, you may call your timers whatever you like (albeit they all will be yellow).
 Set this `False` and the program will be plain black and white.

-### Timers
-Timers are configured as a list of type-duration pairs, where type is basically a name of the timer and duration is given in minutes.
-Decimals are also accepted (i.e. `duration: 0.1` is a timer lasting 6 seconds).
+The default is `True`.

-### Example of a configuration file
+### Example configuration file

 ```yaml
 alarm_type: "beep"